John Churchill, 1st Duke of Marlborough: War of the Spanish Succession (1701–1714)

 With his health deteriorating, William III appointed Marlborough Ambassador-Extraordinary and commander of English forces to attend the conference at the Hague.
 On 7 September 1701, the Treaty of the Second Grand Alliance nominated Emperor Leopold I's second son Archduke Charles as King of Spain instead of Philip.
 It was signed by England, the Dutch Republic and the Holy Roman Empire represented by Emperor Leopold I, head of the Austrian Habsburgs; however, the increasing independence of German states within the Empire meant Bavaria now allied itself with France.
 (Note: Gregg 1980: Marlborough was also to settle the number of soldiers and sailors each coalition partner was to contribute, and supervise the organisation and supply of these troops.
 In these matters, he was ably assisted by Adam Cardonnel and William Cadogan.)

 William III died on 8 March 1702 (O.S.) from injuries sustained in a riding accident and was succeeded by his sister-in-law Anne.
 While his death was expected, it deprived the Alliance of its most obvious leader although Marlborough's personal position was further strengthened by his close relationship with the new Queen.
 Anne appointed him Master-General of the Ordnance, a Knight of the Garter and Captain-General of her armies at home and abroad.
 Lady Marlborough was made Groom of the Stool, Mistress of the Robes and Keeper of the Privy Purse giving them a combined annual income of over £60,000 and unrivaled influence at court.
 (Note: Gregg 1980 £4 million in today's money.)

-During the war, Marlborough, along with Grand Pensionary Anthonie Heinsius and Prince Eugene of Savoy, would come to form the triumvirate that, in various respects, governed Europe during the War of the Spanish Succession.
+During the war, Marlborough, along with Grand Pensionary Anthonie Heinsius and Prince Eugene of Savoy, formed the triumvirate that, in various respects, governed Europe during the War of the Spanish Succession.